• Home

 Smart planning

-• Government policies, grants, and other initiatives to encourage community resilience programs
+• Government policies, grants, and initiatives supporting community resilience programs

 • Feasibility studies for nature-based solutions

-• Adaptation strategies for rising sea levels, flooding, hurricanes, and other climate-related hazards
+• Adaptation strategies for sea-level rise, flooding, hurricanes, and other climate hazards

-• Reimagining community infrastructure that can withstand and absorb natural disasters
+• Reimagining community infrastructure to withstand and recover from natural disasters

-• Energy-efficient buildings, integrated development and re-development, and energy audits and strategies
+• Energy-efficient buildings, redevelopment strategies, and energy audits

-• Data creation and modeling to support statewide efforts for Florida Flood Hub (USF)
+• Data development and modeling to support statewide efforts such as the Florida Flood Hub (USF)

-• Data and technology, such as GIS, remote sensing, and AI, to inform planning decisions, improve emergency response, and monitor resilience indicators
+• Use of data and technology (GIS, remote sensing, AI) to inform planning, enhance emergency response, and monitor resilience indicators

 Speaker Expenses